-The Kécarpoui River, which means "porcupine river" in the Innu language, flows for 27 kilometers before emptying into the Gulf of St. Lawrence, to the west of Saint Augustin.
-The river drains a 676-square-kilometer total watershed through a majestic subarctic landscape.
+The narrow Rivière Kécarpoui, whose name means "porcupine river" in the Innu language, flows for 27 kilometers before emptying into the Gulf of St-Laurent west of the village of Saint-Augustin.
+It drains a watershed of 676 square kilometers, in a majestic setting dominated by conifers.

-A small paradise for wildlife, the many islands and islets located near the mouth of the river are ideal for seabird colonies and marine ecosystems.
-The terrestrial mammals most often found along the river are typical of the area; black bears, moose, woodland caribou, wolves, foxes, lynx, as well as smaller animals such as muskrat, minks, otters and porcupines.
+A paradise for wildlife, the river's many islands and islets near its mouth support colonies of seabirds.
+The land mammals most often found along the river are typical of the region.
+Black bear, moose, woodland caribou, wolf, fox, lynx and, in terms of small fauna, muskrat, mink, otter and porcupine dominate the ecosystem.

 Salmon swim 19 kilometers up the Kecarpoui River on a bed of medium-sized rocks.
 Their average weight varies from 2.2 to 4.8 kilograms.
 A non-exclusive outfitting operation welcomes anglers and nature lovers to this haven of peace on a human scale, nestled in a setting of disproportionate proportions.